 Under Hugo Chavez Administration, whenever there is a series that depicts something that the government doesn't like was quickly excised or forbidden to rebroadcast on open air networks.
 The most noticeable case was the Colombian soap opera Chepe Fortuna, because or a subplot concerning two middle-aged sisters, Colombia and Venezuela.
 Colombia is an industrious, honest, long suffering lady, while Venezuela is a Fat Bastard of a woman who believes herself to be gorgeous, constantly gets into ill-fated Get Rich Quick Schemes and has an excessive love for her tiny doggienamed Hugo.
 All of this Played for Laughs (and it was Actually Pretty Funny).
 Because the Chavez government got very offended for what they perceived was the mocking of the country sovereignty, the thing didn't got a full week on air, and made the already fragile relationship between the countries even worse.

 All video games that include any killer violence had been banned since 2010.
 Averted with the sequel to Mercenaries, even though it came under fire from the Venezuelan government, which apparently considered it a propaganda piece directed against the Hugo Chavez administration.

-This would also happen to The Girl With the Dragon Tattoo, though the decision was more the idea for Sony's international distribution company, who protested against Vietnam's censors cutting out the nude scenes.
+Happened to The Girl With the Dragon Tattoo, though the decision was ultimately made by Sony's international distribution company, who protested against Vietnam's censors cutting out the nude scenes.